Uniform and Equipment

 - Online ordering from www.just-schoolwear.co.uk – with the option of ‘Free Delivery to School’ (Term Time only)/Direct to Home via DPD (delivery charged)/free ‘Click & Collect’ in store ‘Arnold or Bulwell’

-- Pop-up Shop’s – in school whereby fully trained staff will be on hand to help & advise on fitting/sizing.
-Payments will be taken by either cash or card and uniform will be available to take away.
+- Pop-up Shop’s – in school towards the end of the school year whereby fully trained staff will be on hand to help & advise on fitting/sizing.
+Payments will be taken by either cash or card.

 Please await your text/telephone call before collecting your order.